StatStud/book-club/content/posts/letting-go.md

 The primary goal of mankind is survival, and it achieves this goal by the mind through the use of emotions.
 Self-awareness is increased much more rapidly **by observing feelings** rather than thoughts

+Another emotional technique to deal with unresolved issues, especially those from the past, is to place the event in a different context by giving it new meaning through which you're more receptive to discovering the hidden gift in it.

+Fear of life is really the fear of emotions.
+It is not the facts that we fear but our feelings about them.
+So, once we have mastery over our feelings, our fear of life diminishes.
+How do we master our feelings?
+Start by first nonjudgmentally observing them, then, let them go.
+It's that simple.

+The corollary to letting go of negative feelings is to stop resisting the positive ones.
+Find within yourself the greatness that can be by recognized the opposite, positive emotions in relation to the negative ones you observe.

+When that inner emptiness, due to lack of self-worth, is replaced by true self-love, self-respect, and esteem, we no longer have to seek it in the world, for that source of happiness is **within ourselves**

 ## Notes

 > Simplicity is the hallmark of truth